brycewray/eleventy_solo/src/posts/2020/06/o-say-can-you-ci-cd.md

 If you're using Netlify's free tier and want to stay with it, but are chafing under that 300-minute monthly build limit, follow my advice and you'll chafe no more.
 I can speak from experience, thanks to the aforementioned "time, research, testing, and tinkering."

-There is something very precious about the right to express one's self on the Web, just as in any other forum.
+There is something very precious about the right to express one's self on the web, just as in any other forum.
 Perhaps this long, nerdy post will help you continue to do so as often as you want, and however you want.

 As the 2020 version of my country's Independence Day observance nears, I say: here's to freedom.